seljabali/todo-list-spring-boot-webflux-kotlin/README.md

 ## Features

 * Tech stack: Spring WebFlux+ Kotlin Coroutines+ Spring Data R2dbc
-* Mockk and Spring Mockk for mocking beans  instread of Mockito
+* Instread of Mockito, using Mockk and Spring Mockk to mock beans
-* Kotest assertions provides fluent Kotlin DSL API for assertions in tests.
+* Kotest assertions provides fluent Kotlin DSL API for assertions in tests
 * Spring Doc to expose OopenAPI and SwaggerUI on the management endpoints.
-The Swagger UI is located  to http://localhost:9090/actuator/swagger-ui .
+The Swagger UI is located at http://localhost:9090/actuator/swagger-ui .
-*  Docker Compose to serve a running Postgres.
+* Docker Compose to serve a running Postgres when running the application
+* Test persistence with a Postgres database running in TestContainers

 ## Troubleshooting